tollbros/white-elephant-game/README.md

 ## Acknowledgments
 - Icons from **lucide-react**
-- Developed with love for the holiday season 🎁
+- Developed for virtual holiday season celebrations 🎁